Palatal consonant: Distinction from similar articulations

-So is the difference between Russian clusters ня and нъя (the Russian palatal approximant never becomes [ɟʝ]).
+So is the difference between Russian clusters ня and нъя.
 However, phonetically speaking, the Spanish one is simultaneous alveolo-palatal and dento-alveolar or dento-alveolo-palatal while the Russian soft one is alveolopalatal laminal (except for /rʲ/ which is apical with a secondary articulation).
 Neither are true palatals like the Irish one.

 Sometimes the term palatal is used imprecisely to mean "palatalized".
 Also, languages that have sequences of consonants and /j/, but no separate palatal or palatalized consonants (e.g. English), will often pronounce the sequence with /j/ as a single palatal or palatalized consonant.
 This is due to the principle of least effort and is an example of the general phenomenon of coarticulation.
 (On the other hand, Spanish speakers can be careful to pronounce /nj/ as two separate sounds to avoid possible confusion with //ɲ//.)

 Examples

 For a table of examples of palatal //ɲ ʎ// in the Romance languages, see Palatalization (sound change).